amandakreider/Mint-Transactions-Data-Tool/README.md

 # Mint Transaction Data Conversion Tool

-This project contains Python programs to convert exported transactions and accounts data from Mint.com (Intuit) to csv files.
+This project contains Python programs to convert exported transactions and accounts data from Mint.com (Intuit) to usable .csv files.

 It is meant to help users convert their Mint data to a usable format now that the Mint app has been shut down.